 I soon drove past Abiquiu, a tiny settlement once inhabited by Anasazi Indians.
 The road bypasses a turn leading to O’Keeffe’s Abiquiu home, a restored hacienda where she often spent summers painting and tending her organic garden.
-Entering the driveway unattended is not allowed so I continued along the sleepy two-lane highway leading to Ghost Ranch, some fifteen miles north, with plans to visit the hacienda on tour later that day.
+Entering the driveway without reservations and unattended is not allowed so I continued along the sleepy two-lane highway leading to Ghost Ranch, some fifteen miles north, with plans to visit the hacienda on tour later that day.

 As I approached Ghost Ranch, I felt a growing sense of isolation and serenity.
 The spaciousness of the desert and mountains dwarfed the ranch’s main building.
 I pulled up just in time to watch a preliminary slide show before joining Karen Butts, the center’s excellent guide, along with several other guests.
 At pivotal points on the route, Karen held up copies of O’Keeffe’s paintings so we could compare the raw landscape with the artist’s interpretations.
 We were able to stop often and were never rushed.
 Approaching Chimney Rock, red and yellow sandstone cliffs rose from the desert floor, sharply etched against a sprawling blue sky.
-Canyon walls sparkled as the midday sun shifted its light under fast moving clouds.
+Canyon walls sparkled as the midday sun shifted its light under fast-moving clouds.
 A soft wind came up carrying with it a scent of sage, pungent, dry and sweet.
 The day was clear with bright light and one could see great distances.
 I imagined O’Keeffe standing at my side and wondered if the land felt her absence.
-Or even still felt her spirit.
+Or perhaps even still her spirit.

 We were not able to enter O’Keeffe’s Ghost Ranch home due to its poor state of repair.
 Disappointing, but I had really come to see what she loved most- the red and yellow mesas, Chimney Rock, majestic Pedernal Mountain.
-For that day, Georgia O’Keeffe Country was all mine- solitary, spacious, breathtaking.
+That day, Georgia O’Keeffe Country was all mine- solitary, spacious, breathtaking.

 Ghost Ranch: With rustic, comfortable housing accommodations reflective of its origins as a working ranch, a stay at Ghost Ranch places travelers in the heart of O’Keeffe Country.
 Every unit offers vistas of the sandstone cliffs, cottonwoods and distant mountains.
 Amenities are basic but after sundown, expansive skies light up with panoramas far more dazzling than those of city lights. (www.ghostranch.org)